Back to blog

 6. Open sync backend.
 You can point sync at storage you control.

 If you want one that checks all six today, try Froots.
-If you want the most auditable runtime as a standalone, look at Hermes.
 If you want the most mature editor layer standalone, Obsidian is still the answer.
+If you want a more standalone runtime-led setup, that path still exists too.

 The meta-point is: in 2026 you don't have to choose between "AI tool" and "notes tool."
 The stack has merged.
 The question is whose version of that merger fits your brain.